Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - use red or yellow background

-Permits are also not granted for any associated yard lights, area lighting and other lights that, in the opinion of Alberta Transportation, are excessively distracting to the public or create a traffic hazard.
+Permits are also not granted for any associated yard lights, area lighting and other lights that, in the opinion of Alberta Transportation and Economic Corridors, are excessively distracting to the public or create a traffic hazard.

 Signs should follow these general guidelines to improve their visibility and readability: